0rang-3/Swift-Chat/README.md

 ## Help

-* If the python command does not work, try `python3 filename.py`
+* If the python command does not work, try `python3 server.py` or `python3 client.py`
 * Please open an issue in this repository if you find a problem.